-With broad experience in international and domestic arbitration, Mr. Buckley has been counsel in cases administered under the AAA/ICDR, ICC and HKIAC rules and in ad hoc arbitrations, has served as arbitrator, and has been an invited speaker at international arbitration conferences.
+Broadly experienced in both international and domestic arbitration, John has been counsel in cases administered under the AAA/ICDR, ICC and HKIAC rules and in ad hoc arbitrations and has been an invited speaker at arbitration conferences.
 His cases have involved arbitral proceedings in the United States and across the globe.
-Mr. Buckley has also handled confirmation and set-aside proceedings.
+John has also represented clients in confirmation and set-aside proceedings.

-Mr. Buckley is Clinical Visiting Lecturer at Yale Law School, where he teaches Advocacy in International Arbitration.
+John is Visiting Clinical Lecturer at Yale Law School, where he teaches Advocacy in International Arbitration.
 He has consistently been listed as among the top U.S. commercial arbitration practitioners in Euromoney’s Guide to the World’s Leading Experts in Commercial Arbitration.

-Mr. Buckley is a Fellow of The Chartered Institute of Arbitrators and a member of the Panel of Arbitrators of the International Centre for Dispute Resolution (ICDR).
-He is also a member of CPR’S Panel of Distinguished Neutrals, CPR’s General Commercial Panel of arbitrators for Washington, D.C., CPR’s International/Cross Border Panel of arbitrators, and CPR’s Energy, Oil and Gas Panel of arbitrators.
-He is a member of CPR’s Arbitration Committee, the International Arbitration Institute, the International Bar Association’s Arbitration Committee, and the London Court of International Arbitration’s North American Users’ Council.
-He is also listed on the arbitrator roster of the International Arbitration Institute (Paris) and The Roster of International Arbitrators, Juris, Second Edition.
+John is a member of the Panel of Arbitrators of the International Centre for Dispute Resolution (ICDR).
+He is also a member of the Panel of Distinguished Neutrals of the International Institute for Conflict Prevention and Resolution (CPR), its General Commercial Panel of arbitrators for Washington, D.C., its International/Cross Border Panel of arbitrators, and its Energy, Oil and Gas Panel of arbitrators.
+He is listed on the arbitrator rosters of the International Arbitration Institute (Paris), the Chartered Institute of Arbitrators, and The Roster of International Arbitrators, Juris, Second Edition.
+He is a member of the CPR Council, CPR’s Arbitration Committee and is co-chair of CPR’s Administered Rules Revision Committee.
+His other memberships include the International Arbitration Institute, the International Bar Association’s Arbitration Committee, the London Court of International Arbitration’s North American Users’ Council, and the Advisory Board of the Institute for Transnational Arbitration (ITA).

-Mr. Buckley earned his A.B., magna cum laude, Phi Beta Kappa, from Georgetown University and his J.D., with honors, from The University of Chicago, where he was Editor-in-Chief of The University of Chicago Law Review and was elected to the Order of the Coif.
-After law school, he clerked both for Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit and for Associate Supreme Court Justice Lewis F. Powell.
-Mr. Buckley joined the Justice Department and served for two years as special assistant to U.S. Attorney General Edward Levi.
+John earned his A.B., magna cum laude, Phi Beta Kappa, from Georgetown University and his J.D., with honors, from The University of Chicago, where he was Editor-in-Chief of The University of Chicago Law Review and was elected to the Order of the Coif.
+After law school, he clerked first for Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit and then for Associate Supreme Court Justice Lewis F. Powell, Jr. John next joined the Justice Department and served for two years as special assistant to U.S. Attorney General Edward Levi.